magao-x/handbook/handling/instrument_unpacking.rst

 -  Remove all bolts attaching the box top to the aluminum pallet.
 Store in a safe place.

 -  Install the lifting eyes on the box lid, and attach the load spreader the box lid as shown.
-The load spread should be driven to the correct mark.
+The load spread should be adjusted to nearly one end (mark the spot!)

    .. image:: figures/inst_unpack_fixture_to_lid.jpg